JovanPralica/Fast-Whisper-Transcriber-CPU-Optimized-/README.md

 Whisper uses a Transformer sequence-to-sequence model.

-Instead of separate pipelines (ASR, translation, detection), it:
+Instead of separate pipelines, it:

 Encodes audio → tokens
 Uses a decoder to predict: